-What is the BinaxNOW COVID-19 Ag Card?
+What is the BinaxNOW COVID-19 Ag 2 Card?

-The BinaxNOW COVID-19 Ag Card is a type of test called an antigen test.
-Antigen tests are designed to detect proteins from the virus that causes COVID-19 in respiratory specimens, for example nasal swabs.
+The BinaxNOW COVID-19 Ag 2 Card is a type of test called an antigen test.
+Antigen tests are designed to detect proteins from the virus that causes COVID-19 in anterior nasal swabs.